-View our lineup of BICUP, GENUP, and elective classes offered online via distance-learning.
+View our lineup of BICUP, GENUP, and elective classes offered online via an instructor lead virtual classroom format.

 Our online real estate CE elective classes will help you meet your educational requirements from the comfort of your own home.
 All of our online real estate CE courses have been approved by the North Carolina Real Estate Commission.